SEATS decomposition

 where:

-The pseudo-spectrum for a monthly series
+A pseudo-spectrum for a monthly time series

-In the decomposition procedure, the pseudo-spectrum of the time series \(x_{t}\) is divided into the spectra of its components (in the example figure below, four components were obtained).
+In the decomposition procedure, the pseudo-spectrum of the time series

 Estimation of the components